-It is used to provide public services, such as the NHS, and benefits.
-Paying National Insurance means that you will be able to claim some benefits such as the State Pension (see pages 94 to 96).
+It is used to provide benefits and public services, such as the NHS.
+Paying National Insurance means you will be able to claim some benefits such as the State Pension (see pages 100 to 102).

-If you are not paying National Insurance, for example because you are not working, you may be able to get National Insurance credits.
+If you are not paying National Insurance, for example if you are not working, you may be able to get National Insurance credits.
 These credits may mean you are still eligible for contribution-based benefits.